vimc/node-docker/README.md

 # node-docker
-Contains a docker file for an image based on `node-8` with docker installed, and script to build, tag and push the image to the vimc registry.
+Contains a docker file for an image based on `node-8` with docker installed, and script to build, tag and push the image to the vimc docker hub.

 ## building
-Run `./build-image.sh` to build and push to the vimc registry.
-This script is also run on Teamcity.
+Run `./build-image.sh` to build and push to docker hub.
+This script is also run on BuildKite.

 ## usage
 This image is used by [Montagu-Webapps](https://github.com/vimc/montagu-webapps)